 This Eccentric Alpine Getaway Is Equal Parts House and Work of Art

-Swiss architect Davide Macullo, in collaboration with Mario Cristiani of Galleria Continua, teamed up with French conceptual artist Daniel Buren to design this sculptural mountain retreat.
+Swiss architect Davide Macullo teamed up with conceptual artist Daniel Buren to design this sculptural mountain retreat.

 Switzerland’s rolling countryside and idyllic alpine villages recall the dreamy fairy tales of childhood.
 “The landscape is perfect,” reflects Swiss architect Davide Macullo, who spent much of his childhood wandering the country’s undulating landscape.

 So, when Macullo and his partner decided to build his dream home in Rossa, a small mountainous hamlet less than 10 miles from the Italian border, he knew it needed to reflect this nostalgia while staying true to the area’s identity.
 “Our task was to continue this love we have for this land and this region, through humble but enduring gestures,” says Macullo.